 Another school of thought wants the product/market fit more focus on achieving an EVP (exceptional viable product).
 In short, according to this way of thinking of product/market fit, you have achieved that once you have an exceptional product that leaves your audience extremely happy.

-While this is a great alternative to traditional MVP, probably not the best suited for the Blitzscaling business model canvas, in the Blitzscaling business model canvas, a “good enough” product might do the job.
+While this is a great alternative to traditional MVP, probably not the best suited for the Blitzscaling canvas, in the Blitzscaling business model canvas, a “good enough” product might do the job.
 Indeed, that product, together with distribution will allow to scale up.

 Are your operations sustainable at meeting the demand for your product/service?
 Are you revenues growing faster than your expenses?